jiajiezhang7/osmAG-from-cad/osmAG_doc/osmAG_standards_24.12.md

 - Stairwell Implementation:
     - Follows the same pattern as elevators, differentiated by the semantic tag: `osmAG:areaType`= stairs
 - Escalator-style Staircases:
-    - Each floor contains an area representing the same escalator-style staircase, parented to the respective floor.
+    - only one area representing the escalator-style staircase, parented to the higher floor.
     - Features two passages representing both ends:
         - First passage: osmAG:from = staircase area, osmAG:to = connected area on floor A
         - Second passage: osmAG:from = staircase area, osmAG:to = connected area on floor B